-In the blog, Case Study: A Successful Band Program in a Border Town, we met Dena Laurel, head director of the Roma High School band in Texas, who built a successful program despite being located in a remote and impoverished area.
+In Case Study: A Successful Band Program in a Border Town, we met Dena Laurel, head director of the Roma High School band, who built a successful program despite being located in a remote and impoverished area.

 Laurel employs a very precise scheduling and pacing strategy to maximize instructional time with her students.
 Here is a glimpse of her planning technique.